Nintex Appoints Jon "Jet" Theuerkauf as its new Chief Customer Officer

 Company appoints industry exec to lead customer advocacy programs and professional services

-AUCKLAND, New Zealand, Sept.
-5, 2022 /PRNewswire/ -- Nintex, the global standard for process intelligence and automation, today announced the appointment of Jet Theuerkauf as Chief Customer Officer (CCO).
+MELBOURNE, Australia, Sept.
+6, 2022 /PRNewswire/ -- Nintex, the global standard for process intelligence and automation, today announced the appointment of Jet Theuerkauf as Chief Customer Officer (CCO).

 Jet joins Nintex having spent three years at Blue Prism in a variety of customer leadership and advocacy roles.
 He has more than 25 years of experience leading and advising on global transformation initiatives and has spent many years working in the process automation industry advising customers.